ulhaq/graphql/README.md

 We realised that the system might become very complex, therefore we chose to use GraphQL rather than the RESTful approach.

 The main idea of GraphQL is, as mentioned earlier, that we only have one endpoint for all our resources.
-Moreover, the result data is defined by the client - according to the `Schema` mentioned earlier - not the server.
+And the result data is defined by the client - according to the `Schema` mentioned earlier - not the server.

 First and foremost, let's look at the difference between the structure of endpoints for both RESTful and GraphQL.

-For example, for the above-mentioned system the structure of the endpoints with RESTFul could have been something like:
+For example, for the Driving System the structure of the endpoints with RESTFul could have been something like:
 ```
 GET: /teachers/
 GET: /teachers/:id